Messianism: Cargo cults

 John Frum is a figure associated with cargo cults on the island of Tanna in Vanuatu.
 He is often depicted as an American World War II serviceman who will bring wealth and prosperity to the people if they follow him.
 He is sometimes portrayed as black, sometimes as white.
 Quoting David Attenborough's report of an encounter: "'E look like you.
 'E got white face.
 'E tall man.
 'E live 'long South America."

 Nazi messianism

 There has been significant literature on the potential religious aspects of Nazism.
 Wilfried Daim suggests that Hitler and the Nazi leadership planned to replace Christianity in Germany with a new religion in which Hitler would be considered a messiah.
 In his book on the connection between Lanz von Liebenfels and Hitler, Daim published a reprint of an alleged document of a session on "the unconditional abolishment of all religious commitments (Religionsbekenntnisse) after the final victory (Endsieg) ... with a simultaneous proclamation of Adolf Hitler as the new messiah."

+Within the Wotansvolk Neo-Völkisch mystery religion, David Eden Lane is regarded as the "666 Man" and the "Man David" of prophecy, an anti-Christian "Messiah" incarnated to "warn and save the White Aryan race from near extinction".